 $query = SELECT a.links_name, b.tag_name FROM tbl_links a, tbl_tags b WHERE a.links_category = b.tag_id

-After applying inner join between the two tables the resultant data will be as,
+After applying the inner join between the two tables the resultant data will be as,

 Inner Join Output